-The AFU processes the command, prompts you to insert additional floppy disks as needed, exits, and reports either success or an error message code.
+The AFU processes the command and reports either success or an error message code.

-To update a RAID controller's flash using the command line utility ARCCONF, see Updating the Flash Using the AFU Command Line on page 83.
+To update a RAID controller's flash using the command line utility ARCCONF, see Updating the Flash Using the AFU Command Line on page 87.

 AFU Commands